replicant0wnz/blog/_posts/2022-06-19-cross-platform-repeatable-builds-using-docker.md

     Using a vendor specific plug-in in your pipeline makes it difficult to repeat pipeline steps in another environments, locally for example.

+* **Duplicate methods to execute a single task**

+    In order to test locally you need to execute a different task to build a binary than you would in the CI/CD system.

 #### Build steps

 > The pipeline should list the steps to build, test, and deploy an application.